 The very best fruity Christmas pudding.

 This homemade Christmas Pudding recipe is my mum’s.
-It is very easy to make-just an assembly job really.
-It does take some time to cook as you need to steam it for at least 4-5 hours!
-This does give you a light texture-very different from any shop bought puddings!
+It is very easy to make-just an assembly job.
+What, I think, puts most people off is the length of time it takes to cook.
+You really need to steam it for at least 4-5 hours which results in a light texture. -This pudding is packed with fruit and it’s very different from any shop-bought puddings that I have tasted.
+I find these very oversweet and they often have a ‘pasty’ texture that I don’t care for!.
 You can make it a few weeks in advance or a few days in advance.

 The Very Best Fruity Christmas Pudding